 Physical therapists have established that a good warm-up oxygenates your heart so it can prepare to perform at a higher rate of intensity.

-The same happens with the other muscles of your body – warm blood and oxygen are circulated into the muscles, raising your body temperature gradually.
+The same happens with the other body muscles – warm blood and oxygen are circulated into the muscles, raising your body temperature gradually.

 Static VS Ballistic: Knowing the Best Type of Warm-Up